aijaz/mypi22/syllabus.md

 	    * Typos
 	* Assignment
 	* Lookup
+	* Give a student a blank sheet.
+None.
 	* Multiple assignment
 * Strings
 * Operators
-	* + print “h “ + “w” string
+	* + print “hello “ + “world” string
+	* Introduce Integers
 	* Int operators
-* Functions title, upper lower
+* Functions - title(), upper(), and lower()
-* use pycharm
+* Use pycharm
-* “H w”.title()
+* “Hello world”.title()
 * Using variables in strings: f strings
 * New lines in strings
 * Quotes in strings
 * Double and triple quoted strings
 * Comments
-	* why?
+	* why use comments?
-* User Input
+* Reading User Input
-* *Homework*
-	* read
-	    * variable names
-	    * String functions
-	    * F strings
-	* Write
+* **Homework**
     * Babyshark.py
     * Write a program that asks you to input a string.
 Once you input a string it should print out that string, followed by “shark!
 Do do do, do do do!”
 3 times followed by the string, and then “shark”
 ```
 	What is your name?
 	Baby